sbolder77/SSD_Team_Project/Application/README.md

 ### Initial setup
 1. Download the repository from Github
+2. Application folder must be opened in Visual Studio Code
-2. Code must be run in VS code on Windows
+3. Code must be run in Visual Studio Code on Windows
-3. Pre-requisites to install are as follows: pip install fastapi uvicorn, pip install pydantic, pip install python-multipart,
+4. Pre-requisites to install are as follows: pip install fastapi uvicorn, pip install pydantic, pip install python-multipart,